The Top Go-To Microservices Frameworks for a Scalable Application

 Choosing the Best Microservices Frameworks

-Here is a list of questions you need to think about and check out before choosing a microservices framework for your application.
+Here is a list of questions you need to think about before choosing a microservices framework for your application.

-- Does your microservice framework have built-in supports for observable application metrics, health checks, and analytics?
+- Does your microservice framework have built-in support for observable application metrics, health checks, and analytics?

 - Does your framework support standard or necessary APIs and technology required for the application development process?